 - PLSC 118, The Moral Foundations of Politics

-For more information, visit the undergraduate section of the departmental website.
+For more information, visit the undergraduate section of the department website.

 FACULTY OF THE DEPARTMENT OF POLITICAL SCIENCE

-Professors Bruce Ackerman, Akhil Amar, Seyla Benhabib, Paul Bracken, David Cameron, Benjamin Cashore, Bryan Garsten, Alan Gerber, Jacob Hacker, Oona Hathaway, Gregory Huber, Joseph LaPalombara (Emeritus), Isabela Mares, David Mayhew (Emeritus), Gerard Pedro-i-Miquel, Thomas Pogge, Douglas Rae, John Roemer, Susan Rose-Ackerman, Frances Rosenbluth, Bruce Russett (Emeritus), James Scott, Ian Shapiro, Stephen Skowronek, Steven Smith, Milan Svolik, Peter Swenson, John Wargo, Ebonya Washington, Steven Wilkinson, Elisabeth Wood
+Professors Bruce Ackerman, Akhil Amar, Paul Bracken, David Cameron, Benjamin Cashore, Bryan Garsten, Alan Gerber, Jacob Hacker, Oona Hathaway, Gregory Huber, Joseph LaPalombara (Emeritus), Isabela Mares, David Mayhew (Emeritus), Gerard Padro, Thomas Pogge, John Roemer, Frances McCall Rosenbluth, Bruce Russett (Emeritus), James Scott, Jas Sekhon, Ian Shapiro, Stephen Skowronek, Steven Smith, Jonny Steinberg (Visiting Professor), Milan Svolik, Peter Swenson, John Wargo, Ebonya Washington, Steven Wilkinson, Elisabeth Wood

-Associate Professors Peter Aronow, Ana De La O, Alexandre Debs, Hélène Landemore, Jason Lyall, Karuna Mantena, Nuno Monteiro
+Associate Professors Peter Aronow, Deborah Beim, Sarah Bush, Ana De La O, Alexandre Debs, Hélène Landemore, Nuno Monteiro, Kelly Rader

-Assistant Professors Katharine Baldwin, Deborah Beim, Daniela Cammack, Alexander Coppock, John Henderson, Joshua Kalla, Daniel Mattingly, Elizabeth Nugent, Giulia Oskian, Tyler Pratt, Didac Queralt, Kelly Rader, Thania Sanchez, Fredrik Savje, Ian Turner
+Assistant Professors Katharine Baldwin, Daniela Cammack, Alexander Coppock, Allison Harris, John Henderson, Joshua Kalla, Sarah Khan, Christina Kinane, Egor Lazarev, Daniel Mattingly, Elizabeth Nugent, Giulia Oskian, Tyler Pratt, Didac Queralt, Thania Sanchez, Fredrik Savje, Emily Sellars, Ian Turner

 Senior Lecturers Boris Kapustin, Steven Latham, David Simon